Author's Biography

 Dr. R. Allan Dermott

 Allan was born in West Palm Beach, Florida.
-Being the first born grandson, he was named Ralph for his paternal grandfather, but always called Allan.
-A few months after his birth he and his parents moved to Lakeland, Florida where his dad served as a pilot trainer in the Army.
-While there his brother, Leonard, was born.
-Three and a half years later they moved to Miami Springs, where his dad became a pilot for Pan Am Airlines and then National Airlines.
-During this time his brother, Gary, was born.
+Being the firstborn grandson, he was named Ralph for his paternal grandfather, but was always called Allan.
+A few months after his birth, he and his parents moved to Lakeland, Florida, where his dad served as a pilot trainer in the Army.
+While there, his brother, Leonard, was born.
+Three and a half years later, they moved to Miami Springs, where his dad became a pilot for Pan Am Airlines and then National Airlines.
+During this time, his brother, Gary, was born.

-During his teen years a family friend discovered Allan’s interest in camping spurred on by the Boy Scouts and his summer camp experiences in Pennsylvania.
+During his teen years, a family friend discovered Allan’s interest in camping, spurred on by the Boy Scouts and his summer camp experiences in Pennsylvania.
 He and Leonard began camping and climbing mountains in New England with this family friend.
-These camping trips are highlighted in Allan’s upcoming book of his sonnets and poems, Beyond the Dam.
+These camping trips are highlighted in Allan’s book of his sonnets and poems, Beyond the Dam.
 The title references his unforgettable adventure going down the Penobscot River in Maine on a raft with his brother Leonard while their friend drove along a close road to make sure of their safety.
 “Beyond the Dam” also refers to rising above limitations.
-During those six summers in New England the three of them played chess and read books together.
-By this time they realized that they had read, had seen on the stage or in the movies nearly half of Shakespeare’s plays.
+During those six summers in New England, the three of them played chess and read books together.
+By this time, they realized that they had read, had seen on the stage or in the movies, nearly half of Shakespeare’s plays.

 NOTE: The photo of Allan at the right ---> was taken on the porch of the Robert Frost Farm State Historic Site in Derry, New Hampshire.
 He attended several of the week-long Poetry Workshops there with poets who are "deeply committed to learning more about the craft of writing poetry."

-Over the years he has taught in five Sunday schools and conducted services in three churches.
+Over the years, he has taught in five Sunday schools and conducted services in three churches.
 He has recently finished serving his second three-year term presiding over two church services each week.
-Both he and his wife Lynn, a former school librarian, are retired from formal education and live in Contoocook, New Hampshire.
-Since retiring he has devoted full time to continuing his over fifty years of researching, writing, and editing Breakthrough Analysis of Daniel’s Prophecies now published by Balboa Press.
+Both he and his wife, Lynn, a former school librarian, are retired from formal education and live in Contoocook, New Hampshire.
+Since retiring, he has devoted himself full-time to continuing his over fifty years of researching, writing, and editing Breakthrough Analysis of Daniel’s Prophecies, now published by Balboa Press.

-Also published by Balboa Press is the Second Edition of his women's equality book, now titled Championing Womanhood Through a Higher Concept of God.
+Also published by Balboa Press is the Second Edition of his women's equality book, now titled Championing Womanhood Through a Higher Concept of God, and his most recent book, Beyond the Dam, Sonnets and Poems.

 Stay In Touch With Him